-- 4.1 Terrington Parish Council publicised its intention to establish a Neighbourhood Plan Steering Group to lead and champion the development of the Plan during an open Council meeting on 8th February 2023. - 4.2 The Terrington Parish Neighbourhood Plan Steering Group was established in under the auspices of the Terrington Parish Council to oversee the development of the Plan.
+- 4.1 Terrington Parish Council publicised its intention to establish a Neighbourhood Plan Steering Group to lead and champion the development of the Plan during an open Council meeting on 8th February 2023. - 4.2 The Terrington Parish Neighbourhood Plan Steering Group was established under the auspices of the Terrington Parish Council to oversee the development of the Plan.
 The Terms of Reference of the Neighbourhood Plan Steering Group were agreed by the Parish Council on 10 July 2023. - 4.3 The consultation process which supported the formulation of the Plan was characterised by a series of community engagement activities and events, including: - Letter and leaflet drops - Posters around the Parish notice boards (Terrington, Ganthorpe and Wiganthorpe) - Items in the monthly benefice magazine (The Howardian) - Attendance at various regular events and activities at Terrington Village Hall such as the Pop-up-Pub, Community Coffee Mornings and Produce Show - Direct contact with interested individuals who provided contact details

-- Regular updates to Terrington Parish Council meetings and members of the public at these meetings - A survey via questionnaires distributed to every household and business in the Parish - 4.4 The key themes of importance to parishioners from the survey included: - The Parish's environment (wildlife, natural features, landscape), its peace and quiet, its facilities and its sense of community. - Road traffic and parking, with a few roads and junctions specifically as danger spots - Only small housing developments (fewer than 10) or individual plots made up of privately-owned homes of up to 3 or more-bedrooms, bungalows/ single storey homes and affordable housing preferred.
-Small majorities are of the view that it is quite important that any new development should include privately rented or shared ownership homes. - Preserving the Parish's rural and historic character in any new development with location of housing, its height in relation to neighbouring properties, use of materials that are in keeping with the Parish, adequate parking and energy efficiency and ensuring that any development respects the rural character of the Parish and scale of the
+- Regular updates to Terrington Parish Council meetings and members of the public at these meetings - A survey via questionnaires distributed to every household and business in the Parish - 4.4 The key themes of importance to parishioners from the survey included: - The Parish's environment (wildlife, natural features, landscape), its peace and quiet, its facilities and its sense of community. - Road traffic and parking, with a few roads and junctions specifically as danger spots - Only small housing developments (fewer than 10) or individual plots made up of privately-owned homes, bungalows/ single storey homes and affordable housing preferred.
+'1-2 bedroom homes' and '3 or more bedroom homes' were both seen as important. - Preserving the Parish's rural and historic character in any new development with location of housing, its height in relation to neighbouring properties, use of materials that are in keeping with the Parish, adequate parking and energy efficiency and ensuring that any development respects the rural character of the Parish and scale of the existing villages.

-- existing villages. - Protection of the landscape, local wildlife/habitats and historic/natural features and maintenance and improvement of the present green spaces and recreational areas, together with maintenance and improvement of public rights of way and the inclusion of pedestrian and cycle access. - 4.5 Further details are set out in the Consultation Statement and Residents Survey Report January 2024.
+- Protection of the landscape, local wildlife/habitats and historic/natural features and maintenance and improvement of the present green spaces and recreational areas, together with maintenance and improvement of public rights of way and the inclusion of pedestrian and cycle access. - 4.5 Further details are set out in the Consultation Statement and Residents Survey Report January 2024.